-All AYF program participants are firmly expected to arrive in Freiburg on September 1, 2023, which for most participants will mean departing from the U.S. to Frankfurt or Zurich on August 31, 2023.
-The first orientation event will be held on the evening of September 1.
+All AYF program participants are firmly expected to arrive in Freiburg on Monday, September 2, 2024, which for most participants will mean departing from the U.S. to Frankfurt or Zurich on September 1, 2024.
+The first orientation event will be held on the evening of September 2.
 Additional details concerning arrival and the orientation schedule will be made available via email.

-You should book your flight home for a date no earlier than two weeks after the end of Sommersemester classes, i.e., August 4, 2024, to allow time to finish your academic work.
+You should book your flight home for a date no earlier than two weeks after the end of the Sommersemester, i.e., August 8, 2025, to allow time to finish your academic work.

-NB: Administrative dates may be subject to change; academic deadlines are firmly set.
+NB: Administrative dates may be subject to change; academic deadlines are firmly set